|Minimum Tank Size||50 Gallons|

 Keep in mind that Snowflake Eels have horrible eyesight.
 They will frequently miss their food, even letting it pass right by them.
 For this reason I always use larger pieces of food with less frequent feedings.

-While these eels make you silly, their are still predators and will eat just about anything that can fit into their mouth.
-This will include crabs and shrimp half of the time, but varies from eel to eel.
+While these eels may look silly, they are still predators and will eat just about anything that can fit into their mouth.
+This will include crabs and shrimp, more commonly so for these pebble teeth eel, but varies from eel to eel.
 Be sure your clean up crew consist of shelled snails and larger fish only.
 Otherwise you may find your tank in the midst of an algae bloom.

 The Snowflake Eel is a nocturnal predator, but will still hunt occasionally during the day.
 These are the best times to feed the eel, as he will accept almost any type of food while hunting.